aswinmanojam/ROS-Turtlesim-Package/README.md

 # ROS-Turtlesim-Package
-Using HIVEMQ to communicate with the  turtlesim node and hence contraoll the motion of turtle and get the coordinates of turtle as feedback
+Using HIVEMQ to communicate with the  turtlesim node and hence control the motion of turtle and get the coordinates of turtle as feedback